GovTribe/laravel-kinvey/README.md

 This package provides integration between Kinvey's great back end as a service platform and Laravel 4.
 It's based on version 2 of their [REST API](http://devcenter.kinvey.com/rest/guides/getting-started).

 [BaaS](http://en.wikipedia.org/wiki/Backend_as_a_service) providers like Kinvey can serve as a one stop shop for infrastructure.
 You give up a little in flexibility, but gain the simplicity of having one service provide several features across your app.
-I tailored this specifically to Laravel because I think that to get the most value you can out of a service like Kinvey it needs to be tied closely to the framework you use.
+I tailored this specifically to Laravel because I think that to get the most out of a service like Kinvey it needs to be tied closely to the framework you use.

 - [Install](#installation)
 - [Configure](#configure)